ServiceStack/servicestack.net/MyApp/_videos/actions/video3.md

 date: 21-04-2021
 ---

-This tutorial shows how you can easily mix GitHub Action scripts into ServiceStack projects to configure them to build, test & deploy them to a cost efficient AWS ECS setup where Docker Apps can be deployed into a single instance auto configured behind an nginx proxy with auto LetsEncrypt SSL support.
+ServiceStack projects, enabling the configuration for building, testing, and deploying to a cost-efficient AWS ECS setup.
+By utilizing this approach, Docker Apps can be deployed on a single instance, automatically configured behind an NGINX proxy with Let's Encrypt SSL support.

+Following this tutorial will streamline your workflow of your ServiceStack projects.